 Reasons for trusting God can be found throughout the Bible.
 You’ll find them as you continue to read His Word, and when you do, add them to your list of Bible verses about trusting God.

-This is a guest post by Cindy Barnes of 215 Ministry.
-She was called by God in the early 80s to be a teacher of His Word.
+Cindy Barnes of 215 Ministry was called by God in the early 80s to be a teacher of His Word.
 She is a serious student of the Word, focusing on the Inductive Bible Study Method since 2007.
 Her passion is to teach women how to study the Bible using this method.
 In addition, she desires for women to develop an intense yearning to draw closer to God through reading and writing out the Bible.
 Cindy teaches hundreds of women in her private online Bible Study group who express their joy of growing deeper in their spiritual walk.